nathanemountain/GoogleMLHANAExample/README.md

 `pip install pandas`

 ## Load Training and Testing Data
 There are two files to import into your HANA database.
 - tensordata.csv: This file contains the tensorflow training data to train the model.
 - tensortestdata.csv: This contains the testdata to exercise the model.

-Here are three different options for loading the data.
-Option 1 is for loading data from the client.
-Option 2a and 2b require that you have ftp or scp access to the HANA database server.

-Option 1: Follow this [Tutorial to Import CSV File into SAP HANA](https://archive.sap.com/documents/docs/DOC-27960) if you want to install the data to the server using [HANA Studio Plugin for Eclipse](https://tools.hana.ondemand.com/#hanatools).
-Alternatively, you can watch the following [SAP HANA Academy tutorial](https://www.youtube.com/watch?v=4B55DrzFyIM) for instructions on loading from a csv file.

-Option 2: FTP the data to the HANA server and then use either option 2a or option 2b to load it into the database.

-- Create a data directory on the HANA server.
-- Upload the following files to this directory:
--- load_data.sh
--- tensordata.csv
--- tensortestdata.csv
--- tensordata.sql

-- Make sure you are logged in as a user with rights to execute the hdbsql utility.
-You can use the sid adm user.
-On the HANA Express database, this is the user `hxeadm`.

-Option 2a: Load the data using the load_data.sh script.

-- Navigate to the data directory created above.
-- Make the load_data.sh file executable: chmod a+x load_data.sh.
-- Run the load_data.sh script using the instructions explained in the load_data.sh help: "load_data.sh -h".

-Option 2b: Load the data on the server using HANA's command line `hdbsql` utility.
+Load the data on the server using HANA's command line `hdbsql` utility.

 - Navigate to the data directory created above.
 - Read the instructions in the tensordata.sql file to see what values to change.
 Make the changes and save.